-These pecan snowballs are also known as pecan sandies or Mexican wedding cookies or Russian tea cakes.
-Light, fluffy and melt in your mouth.
+These pecan snowball cookies are also known as Mexican wedding cookies or Russian tea cakes.
+They are light, fluffy and melt in your mouth.

 Let these cookies cool slightly, but while they are still warm, toss them in a generous amount of icing sugar.
 The warmth of the cookies will actually help the icing sugar stick and coat the cookies.
 These are so good and they almost melt in your mouth!

 How To Store The Cookies